rewiringamerica/embed.rewiringamerica.org/CONTRIBUTING.md

 - It's acceptable to use machine translation, but any machine-translated output should be reviewed by a fluent human Spanish speaker before landing.

+- We use [@lit/localize](https://lit.dev/docs/localization/overview/) to tag and extract localizable strings for translation.
+However, we don't use the library at runtime, since it depends on Lit.
+We've reimplemented its `msg` and `str` functions ourselves for looking up translations at runtime and interpolating values into them.

-- We use [@lit/localize](https://lit.dev/docs/localization/overview/) to extract strings and select translations at runtime.
-The source of truth for translations is the file `translations/es.xlf`.
+- The source of truth for translations is the file `translations/es.xlf`.

   1. When adding or modifying English strings, run `yarn strings:extract` to update `translations/es.xlf` with the new strings.

   2. Add Spanish translations to the new strings in that file, inside `<target>` elements.
+(We don't have a prescribed workflow for doing translations, but the script at `scripts/strings.ts` supports two possible workflows: exporting/importing XLIFF data for use with an LLM, or exporting/importing CSV for use with a spreadsheet.)

   3. Run `yarn strings:build` to generate the JavaScript with the translations.
-Make sure the translations show up in the UI when you set the attribute `lang="es"` on the calculator element .
+Make sure the translations show up in the UI when you set the attribute `lang="es"` on the calculator element.

   4. Include the changes in `es.xlf` and `src/locales/strings/es.ts` in your PR.